smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

     5. In what ways does the C++98 code provided differ from the corresponding C++17 code in Listing C?

-       **Note:** This question has nothing to with RVO, but it is opportunistically included to highlight some syntactic differences between C++98 and C++17.
+       **Note:** This question is unrelated to RVO, but it is opportunistically included to highlight some syntactic differences between C++98 and C++17.

 3. Disable copy elision for the code in Listings [D](#listing-d), [E](#listing-e), and